What is POTS

 Preparation:

-• Verify that the patient has not taken medications that affect heart rate, as they may influence test results.
+- Verify that the patient has not taken medications that restrict heart rate. (eg: beta blockers)

-• Ensure the patient has been lying still for at least 5 minutes prior to testing.
+- Ensure the patient has been lying at rest for at least 5 minutes prior to testing.

 Diagnosis of POTS requires:

-• A rise in heart rate of ≥30 beats per minute in adults (or ≥40 beats per minute in adolescents) within the first 10 minutes of standing, or
+- A sustained rise in heart rate of ≥30 bpm in adults (or ≥40 bpm in adolescents) within the first 10 minutes of standing, OR

-• Absolute heart rate exceeding 120 beats per minute.
+- An absolute heart rate > 120 beats per minute.

 Interpretation and Considerations:

-• Note that POTS symptoms fluctuate and one negative test does not exclude POTS.
-Consider repeat home standing tests.
+- Note that POTS symptoms fluctuate and one negative test does not exclude a POTS diagnosis.
+Consider repeat home standing tests to confirm.

-• Use Malmo symptom survey as an adjunctive diagnostic tool.
+- We recommend the use of the Malmo POTS Symptom survey as an adjunctive diagnostic tool.
 A score ≥42 should illicit high suspicion for POTS even in the absence of a positive stand test.

-• Syncope may be present, but it is more common for people with POTS NOT to faint during standing test.
+- Syncope may be present in POTS, however it is more common for people with POTS NOT to faint during standing test.

 There appears to be multiple comorbidities that have a higher prevalence in POTS than the general population.
 These include (but are not limited to):